seed-run/homepage/_docs/adding-go-projects.md

 ### Using the serverless-go-build Plugin

-If a Makefile is not found then Seed will look to see if you are using the [serverless-go-build plugin](https://github.com/sean9keenan/serverless-go-build).
+If a Makefile is not found, then Seed will look to see if you are using the [serverless-go-build plugin](https://github.com/sean9keenan/serverless-go-build).
 If you are, then it will run the following while building your project:

 - Install the dependencies using `dep ensure`.
 Where [dep](https://github.com/golang/dep) is the dependency manager for Go.
-- Run `serverless build`.
+- Run the serverless build.

+If a Makefile is found in addition to the plugin, then Seed will run `make` before serverless build.

 We also have a simple starter repo with the [serverless-go-build example here](https://github.com/fwang/serverless-go-starter-with-plugin).